-2. Pour 3-4 ounces of No Way Rose onto your palette.
-Pour 2-3 ounces of water in your cup.
+1. Pour 1-2 ounces of True Matte Glaze onto your palette.
+Pour 1-2 ounces of water in your cup.
 Slowly add water to the glaze while mixing with your palette knife.
 Add enough water to get the consistency of the glaze to a heavy cream.
 Commonly referred to as a scrub coat, this thin first coat lays down a great foundation for the following three coats.

-6. Repeat step #4 for a third, and then fourth coat of No Way Rose to the upper 2/3 and inside neck of the vase only.
-Let piece dry completely before moving on.
+5. Repeat step #5 for a third, and then fourth coat of True Matte Glaze.
+Let the piece dry completely before moving on.

-9. Repeat step #6 and #7 for your second and third coat of Terra-Cotta.
-Extend each to approximately 3/4” above your previous band.
-Feel free to overrun your bands or allow your Envision Glaze to drip slightly to create a more interesting, layered look.
+Feel free to overrun your coats or allow your Envision Glaze to drip slightly to create a more interesting, layered look.
 Allow to dry completely.

 9. Repeat step #7, #8 and #9 for the Envision Glaze IN1027.
 Apply to the upper third of the vase, handle and inner lip to meet with the previously completed Pure Brilliance.